RedRichard/gatsby-uikit-blog-starter/README.md

 - Enter the repository

-- Run the develop server
+- Run the development server

         gatsby develop